eunicekokor/AngularLearn/README.md

 AngularLearn
 ============

-learning the ways of the MVC, JS, and Angular
+Learning the ways of the MVC, JS, and Angular
+[] hola seniors